 Wood Destroying Insect (WDI) Inspections

 SAW Home Inspections provides WDI inspections throughout Hunterdon, Warren, Somerset, and Morris Counties in New Jersey.
-These inspections are commonly required during real estate transactions and may be requested by lenders or mortgage companies.

 Potential Damage from Wood Destroying Insects